« Tip Bit #6: lessons out of the blue | Main | Do you smell success? »

-Do you find it easier to concentrate and learn when movement is Bicycle involved?
+Do you find it easier to concentrate and learn when movement is involved?
 Is it hard for you to sit still?
 Do you do well in sports or performing arts?
 Do you have hobbies that require working with your hands?
 If so, you may be a kinesthetic learner who would benefit from incorporating movement into the learning process.
 The Law School Academic Support Blog has great tips for kinesthetic learners on how to improve their performance.

 Roger von Oech of Creative Think offers a neat product to boost creativity – The Ball of Whacks, which consists of 30 magnetic blocks that can be used to create a variety of designs.
 You can work with your hands and improve your creative thinking at the same time – a win-win combination for kinesthetic learners and a great fun for everybody else.